 When you submit your work, it goes into review.
 During this stage, our impartial Director collects all submissions, removes identifying information, and distributes this identity-free copy to the appropriate review team, as listed in your Title Information.
-Review can take anywhere from two weeks to two months after the call closes.
-Following review, we contact everyone who submitted an entry and begin the editorial stage.
+Review can take anywhere from a few weeks (WayWords) to several months (Tales) after the call closes.
+Following review, we contact everyone who included contact info with their submission and begin the editorial stage.
 Our side of the editorial stage takes around three weeks.
-We contact accepted authors again with a link to their work and give them a week to revise.
+We contact accepted authors again with a link to their work and give them time to revise.
 We compile, format, and proof the collection... then we publish!

 Acceptance rates: you'll find our average acceptance rates on each imprint's page.